riyazdf/dockercon-workshop/seccomp/README.md

 The above command sends the JSON file from the client to the daemon where it is compiled into a BPF program using a [thin Go wrapper around libseccomp](https://github.com/seccomp/libseccomp-golang).

-Docker seccomp profiles operate a whitelist approach that specifies allowed syscalls.
-All syscalls not on the whitelist are not permitted.
+Docker seccomp profiles operate using a whitelist approach that specifies allowed syscalls. *Only* syscalls on the whitelist are permitted.

 Docker supports many security related technologies.
 It is possible for other security related technologies to interfere with your testing of seccomp profiles.
 For this reason, the best way to test the effect of seccomp profiles is to add all *capabilities* and disable *apparmor*.
-This gives you the confidence that any changes you implement through seccomp are not tainted by *capabilities* and *apparmor*.
+This gives you the confidence the behavior you see in the following steps is solely due to seccomp changes.

 The following `docker run` flags add all *capabilities* and disable *apparmor*: `--cap-add ALL --security-opt apparmor=unconfined`.